-{\bf Complexity.} The procedures are summarized in Algorithm~\ref{algo:sao}.
-Each iteration is decomposed into five sub-iterations (cold start, auxiliary step and three main steps), where each sub-iteration involves solving least squares problems.
-Thus, the computation head of the algorithm is matricized tensor times Khatri-Rao product (MTTKRP).
-The complexity of our algorithm is asymptotically the same as applying CP-ALS, which costs $O(NIJKR)$ to {\em sweep} over the whole dense tensor once.
+\paragraph{Optimization Procedures.} To minimize Eqn.~\eqref{eq:objective_ss}, we alternatively update $\mathbf{A},\mathbf{B},\mathbf{C}$, $\mathbf{X}$, and $\tilde{\mathbf{X}}$, where each subproblem involves only solving least squares problems with closed-form solutions.
+With large-scale tensors (as in the experiments), we optimizes the factors in mini-batches.
+Between mini-batches, the basis factors $\mathbf{A, B, C}$ are shared and updated incrementally.
+We summarize the algortihms in appendix~C. The computation head of the algorithm is matricized tensor times Khatri-Rao product (MTTKRP).
+The complexity of our optimization algorithm is asymptotically the same as applying CP-ALS, which costs $O(NIJKR)$ to {\em sweep} over the whole tensor once.